Oxymina/Sivens/Sivens.lv2/README.md

 # Food review Application

-A simple blog application built with Laravel and Vue.js.
+A simple review application built with Laravel and Vue.js.
 This application allows users to register, log in, and view posts sorted by categories.
 Administrators can manage posts, categories, and tags.

 ## Table of Contents